CapnSane/legendary-recipes-guide/caesar_salad/recipe-en.md

 #### Para servir

 Place some leaves and croutons on a salad platter, drizzle with the Caesar dressing.
 Repeat this procedure for three or more layers.
 Grate Parmesan cheese to finish and add more sauce to taste.

+## Storing the salad dressing

+This will keep up to 3 days if you make a homemade mayonnaise with raw yolk.
+The egg yolk in this dressing it needs to be refrigerated immediately if not using right away.